The Nazarene Sect: There are Two Sides to Every Story

-- A Ringleader of the Nazarene Sect: They accuse Paul of heading up a subset of Judaism (a sect), which could simply imply that Paul is a leader among those who follow Jesus, the Nazarene.
+They accuse Paul of heading up a subset of Judaism (a sect, the Nazarene sect), which could simply imply that Paul is a leader among those who follow Jesus, the Nazarene.
 If so, Paul would likely say “guilty as charged,” but the reality is that Paul’s detractors actually oppose Jesus.
-It’s just that Paul’s a present target.
+It’s just that Paul is a present target.
 Jesus isn’t.

 Tried to Desecrate the Temple